MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 ### Conclusion

 1. Using time bars to set the volume threshold is a neat way to avoid seasonality issues and also the complexity of defining multiple thresholds for different assets.
-2. Using time bars to set a baseline for volume imbalance bars is a good way to avoid the problem if the threshold becoming degenerate and greatly simplifies the choosing of hyper parameters.
+2. Using time bars to set a baseline for volume imbalance bars is a good way to avoid the problem of the threshold becoming degenerate and greatly simplifies the choosing of hyper parameters.
 3. When multiple assets are concerned volume can be thought of as risk and its worth generating volume bars synchronously by looking at total traded risk.